Don't Wanna Fall in Love

 "Don't Wanna Fall in Love" is a song by Canadian singer-songwriter Jane Child.
-Released in January 1990 as the second single from her first album, Jane Child, the single peaked at number two for three consecutive weeks on the Billboard Hot 100 from April 14 to April 28, 1990, kept from the top spot by "I'll Be Your Everything" by Tommy Page and Sinéad O'Connor's "'Nothing Compares 2 U".
-In addition, a new jack swing remix of the song was produced by Teddy Riley and reached number 6 on the Billboard Hot Black Singles chart and number 11 on the Billboard Dance Club Play chart.
+It was released in January 1990 as the second single from her first album, Jane Child.
+The single peaked at number four in Childs' native Canada and reached number two on the US Billboard Hot 100 for three consecutive weeks in April 1990.
+Worldwide, the song entered the top 20 in New Zealand and Sweden and peaked at number 22 on the UK Singles Chart.

-When released around Europe, it also became successful albeit more modestly.
-In the United Kingdom, the single reached number 22 on the UK Singles Chart.
 In April 1990, the single was certified gold by the Recording Industry Association of America (RIAA) for shipping 500,000 units.

 Writing and composition

 Child wrote the song in Los Angeles, after moving from New York City.
 During the session she was playing bass with one hand and pads with the other while singing.
 While the groove was coming along, lyrics were following closely.
 She wrote the entire song in that session, except for the second verse later.
 The intention of the lyrics were not written as a happy love song, reflecting more so on the pleasure vs pain principle.

 On the finished track, Child uses multi-tracking to sing all the parts, and to play every instrument (keyboards, synthesizer, synth bass, electric bass, drums, percussion, drum programming) except guitar, which is played by James Harrah.